Thomas Stanton Lambert: Early life and career

 Lambert served as adjutant of his regiment between 26 January 1902 and 23 December 1904.
 He attended the Staff College, Camberley, from 23 January 1905 and returned to his regiment on 4 June 1907.
-On 2 August 1907 he was appointed a staff officer and on 15 February 1911 became a deputy assistant adjutant general at the War Office.
+On 2 August 1907 he was appointed a staff officer.

+On 13 April 1910 he was made a staff captain at the War Office and on 15 February 1911 became a deputy assistant adjutant general (DAAG).
 Lambert was promoted to major on 13 September 1911 and returned to his regiment on 13 April 1914.

 First World War

-After the First World War broke out in August 1914 Lambert served on the Western Front with the 1st battalion of his regiment.
+After the First World War broke out in August 1914, Lambert served on the Western Front with the 1st Battalion of his regiment.
 He was present during the Great Retreat from Mons and took photographs of his men with a personal camera.
 He commanded the battalion at the First Battle of the Marne and the First Battle of the Aisne in September.

-Lambert was again appointed deputy assistant adjutant general on 9 April 1915, serving in that post until 14 June.
-He then returned to his regiment to command its second battalion.
-Between 24 June and 16 July 1915 Lambert held temporary command of the 24th Brigade and was granted the temporary rank of lieutenant-colonel.
-On 7 November 1915 Lambert was appointed an assistant adjutant general, serving in that role until 1 January 1916.
+Lambert was again appointed as a DAAG on 9 April 1915, serving in that post until 14 June.
+He then returned to his regiment to command its 2nd Battalion.
+Between 24 June and 16 July Lambert held temporary command of the 24th Infantry Brigade, his battalion's parent formation, and was granted the temporary rank of lieutenant colonel, which he relinquished, only to be granted it again two days later.
+On 7 November 1915 Lambert was appointed an assistant adjutant general (AAG), serving in that role until 1 January 1916.

-On 9 March 1916 Lambert was appointed to the temporary rank of brigadier-general and placed in command of the 69th Brigade.
-He was promoted to the substantive rank of lieutenant-colonel on 28 May 1916 and to the brevet rank of colonel on 1 January 1917.
+On 9 March, Lambert was appointed to the temporary rank of brigadier general and placed in command of the New Army's 69th Infantry Brigade, part of the 23rd Division, which he led on the Italian front in late 1917 and into the spring of 1918.
+He was promoted to the substantive rank of lieutenant colonel on 28 May and to the brevet rank of colonel on 1 January 1917.
 Lambert was appointed a Companion of the Order of St Michael and St George in the 1918 New Year Honours.
-He was promoted to the temporary rank of major-general on 31 May 1918, when he was appointed to command the 32nd Division.
+He was promoted to the temporary rank of major general on 31 May 1918, when he was appointed to command the 32nd Division, which, like the 69th Brigade, was a New Army formation, at the time serving on the Western Front.
 Lambert was appointed a Companion of the Order of the Bath "for valuable services rendered in connection with Military Operations in Italy" in the June 1918 Birthday Honours.
 During the course of the war Lambert was mentioned in despatches five times.